andpuc23/water_pumps_faults/README.md

 ## Idea

 The idea of the project is to make classificator for water pump in Tansania.
-For this task we applied different classical machine learning models, such as Linear Regression, Random Forest, Gradient Boosting ant others.
+For this task we applied different classical machine learning models, such as Linear Regression, Random Forest, Gradient Boosting and KNN + we make stacked model of majority voting.

 ## Repository contents